TheJukebox/jukeboxrodeo/README.md

-# jukeblog
+# jukebox.rodeo

-jukeblog is a Svelte application.
-You can find it deployed at [](https://jukebox.rodeo)!
+jukebox.rodeo is a Svelte application.
+You might find it deployed at [jukebox.rodeo](https://jukebox.rodeo)!

 ## Running the Project